Skip to main content

 Prater Ridge Trail

-7.8 Miles round-trip
+7.8 miles round-trip

 Knife Edge Trail

-2 miles round-trip
+2.0 miles round-trip

-The trail follows a section of the old Knife Edge Road, from the northwest corner of MorefieldCampground towards the Montezuma Valley Overlook.
-This trail provides good views of Montezuma Valley and is an excellent place to watch a sunset.
+The trail follows a section of the old Knife Edge Road, from the northwest corner of Morefield Campground towards the Montezuma Valley Overlook.
+This trail provides good views of Montezuma Valley and is an excellent place to watch the sunset.
 Trail guide available.

 Point Lookout Trail